gdemarchi/MVPA-Light/README.md

 # MVPA-Light

 Development branch.
-Functions might be unfinished, untested or buggy.
-Use at your own risk ʕ•ᴥ•ʔ
+This is where my modifications and tests are sorted out.
+One day or the other i sohuld ask treder to merge ...